Skip to main content

 Have achieved board certification in Thoracic Surgery by the national organization responsible for setting training and practice standards in the country where Thoracic Surgery training was completed.
 This certification will be reviewed and approved on a case by case basis.
 If original documents are in a language other than English, a notarized English translation must accompany them.

 Document current experience through submission of most recent 36 months of operative logs and clinical outcomes.
-Must have a minimum 150 major cases over three years.
+Must have a minimum 150 major cases as the primary surgeon over three years.

 Applicants must provide a sponsorship letter from the Chief of the Medical Staff documenting participation in local quality, patient safety, and outcomes programs.